Updated: May 2025

 In order to be eligible for an X-ray Permit, the potential permit holder must hold the position of:

 In addition, two years of relevant experience (industrial or academic) is required and should be detailed as outlined below.
-If these conditions cannot be satisfied, then alternate arrangements can be made through the UTRPA and XSO.
+If these conditions cannot be satisfied, please contact the X-ray Safety Officer.

 Experience

-1. Work experience with x-ray sources; i.e., when, and where was work experience gained and the duration of the work
+- Work experience with X-ray sources; i.e., when, and where was work experience gained and the duration of the work

 X-ray Source Registration

-All X-ray sources at the University of Toronto intended for non-human work must be registered with the Ministry of Labour (MLITSD) through the XSO.
+All X-ray sources at the University of Toronto intended for non-human work must be registered with the Ministry of Labour (MLITSD) through EHS.
 For each X-ray source please provide:

 In addition to the above, for X-ray sources installed in a permanent location (non-mobile) please provide: